Analytical and numerical study of plane-progressive thermoacoustic shock waves in complex plasmas: Shock solution: analytical and numerical approach

 \section{Shock solution: analytical and numerical approach}

-We employ the tanh expansion scheme \cite{malfliet1993} to obtain an approximate shock solution of Eq. \eqref{eq-Burgers} when the nonlocal nonlinerity is relatively small compared to the nonlinear convection and the diffusion, i.e., $|D|\ll |A|,~|B|$.
+We employ the tanh expansion scheme \cite{malfliet1993} to obtain an approximate shock solution of Eq. \eqref{eq-Burgers} when the coefficient $D$ of collisional nonlinearity is relatively small compared to the nonlinear convection and the diffusion, i.e., $|D|\ll |A|,~|B|$.
 We also numerically investigate the existence of different kinds of shock solutions and examine whether the qualitative features in both the cases agree in the same parameter space.